Building a Raspberry Pi stack

 I didn't really knew what I was gonna use it for but I really loved the idea of a pocket computer so I got one and for the better part of the year that followed I used it as a media server attached to a TV.
 All this was awesome but I wanted it to do so much more.

-About the same time, we started experimenting with Docker at work and as any good developer that has a linux server attached to his TV, I wondered can i run Docker on this?, the answer is yes and it's a lot easier than I thought, after a quick Google search I found the guys at hypriot who specialized in building Docker ready system images for ARM devices.
+About the same time, we started experimenting with Docker at work and as any good developer that has a linux server attached to his TV, I wondered can i run Docker on this?, the answer is yes and it's a lot easier than I thought, after a quick Google search I found the guys at Hypriot who specialised in building Docker ready system images for ARM devices.

 As the time went on and I had the chance to explore the Docker ecosystem, the release of Raspberry Pi 3 and of a reminiscing course on distributed systems made me decided to finally build a Raspberry Pi stack.